getindata/dbt-airflow-factory/docs/configuration.rst

    * - execution_script
      - str
      -
-     - Script what will be executed inside pod
+     - Script that will be executed inside pod
    * - in_cluster
      - bool
      -